seregazhuk/seregazhuk.github.io_old/_posts/2017-06-22-reactphp-chat-server.md

     }
 }
 {% endhighlight %}

+>*The `SplObjectStorage` class is a part of SPL (Standard PHP Library).
+It provides a map from objects to data.
+Method `SplObjectStorage::offsetSet()` associates some data to an object in the storage.
+Method `SplObjectStorage::offsetGet()` returns the data associated with an object.
+Here is the [official documentation](http://php.net/manual/en/class.splobjectstorage.php) on `SplObjectStorage` class.*

 Then we need to modify adding a new connection to the pool.
 For every new connection, we keep an empty array and send a user a message asking for the name: